Android-for-Python/Camera4Kivy/README.md

         for r in self.annotations:
             Line(rectangle=(r['x'], r['y'], r['w'], r['h']), width = dp(2))
 ```
-We can also replace the existing Preview image with some other texture, positioned with the tex_size and tex_pos arguments.
-The text_size and tex_pos are not valid for coordinate calculations as they are encoded if the Preview is mirrored.
+We can also replace the existing Preview image with some other texture, positioned with the 'tex_size' and 'tex_pos' arguments.
 Use a thread safe texture created as a result of some image analysis like this:

 ```python
     def canvas_instructions_callback(self, texture, tex_size, tex_pos):